vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Register-vROPSManagementPack.md

 - Validates that VMware Aria Operations has been deployed in VCF-aware mode and retrieves its details
 - Validates that network connectivity and authentication is possible to VMware Aria Operations
 - Validates if the Management Pack is activated or deactivated in VMware Aria Operations
-- Activates or deactivates the Management Pack.
+- Activates or deactivates the Management Pack

 ## Examples